-Ryan's foreign policy views have factored much less prominently in his public profile, and on several issues—such as the U.S.-Israeli relationship—Ryan's ideas appear vague.
+During the 2012 presidential campaign, Ryan's foreign policy views did not factor prominently in his public profile, and on several issues—such as the U.S.-Israeli relationship—Ryan's ideas appeared vague.
 This fact was highlighted in news coverage of Ryan's widely noted meeting in Las Vegas with the controversial casino magnate, major Romney campaign funder, and hardline "pro-Israel" advocate Sheldon Adelson, which took place just four days after Ryan was named as Romney's running mate.
 The New York Times noted that "Mr. Ryan's connections to Mr. Adelson are looser" than those between Adelson and Romney, and that Ryan's "opinions on Israel and the Middle East peace process are less well defined."
 Quipped an unnamed Republican donor regarding the Ryan-Adelson confab, "It's a safe bet Israel will come up."

 According to James Lindsay of the Council on Foreign Relations, Ryan is "firmly in the Republican internationalist mainstream—touting American exceptionalism and the benefits of strong U.S. global leadership."
 This worldview was on display during a June 2011 speech to the Alexander Hamilton Society in which Ryan repeated neoconservative columnist Charles Krauthammer's quip that "decline is a choice."
 Arguing for an interventionist U.S. foreign policy, Ryan warned that a "world without U.S. leadership will be a more chaotic place, a place where we have less influence, and a place where our citizens face more dangers and fewer opportunities.
 Take a moment and imagine a world led by China or by Russia."